 The best Sonos speaker that we've tested is the Sonos Move.
 This medium-sized Bluetooth speaker is well-built and impressively portable, with a built-in handle that lets you carry it with one hand.
 It also has an IP56 rating for dust and water resistance, though we don't currently test for this.
 It has a balanced sound profile, making it suitable for listening to a variety of audio content.
 It can produce quite a deep bass, which is nice if you're a fan of bass-heavy genres like EDM or hip-hop.
 The companion app also has bass and treble adjustments so you can tweak the sound.
 It can get quite loud on its own, although there's some compression present at max volume.
 Thankfully, you can use the app to pair multiple speakers to amplify your audio.
-The app also has a Trueplay room correction feature, which automatically adjusts the sound profile to the acoustics of the room.
+The app also has a Trueplay room correction feature, which adjusts the sound profile to the room's acoustics.
 Alexa and Google Assistant come built-in, and the speaker has no trouble understanding you if you're far away, though it may struggle a bit if you're in a noisy room.

-Unfortunately, its Bluetooth latency is high with both iOS and Android devices, so it may not be well-suited for watching videos.
+Unfortunately, its Bluetooth latency is high with iOS and Android devices, so it may not be well-suited for watching videos.
 However, some apps compensate for latency differently, so your results may vary.
 It also has to downmix stereo content into mono.
 That said, it's versatile and has a solid performance across the board, making it the best Sonos speaker that we've tested.

 However, unlike the Sonos Move, it doesn't have voice assistant support, so it may not be suitable as a home speaker if you like to use Alexa or Google Assistant.
 It also doesn't have Bluetooth capabilities, so you have to connect to it over Wi-Fi to play audio content.
 That said, if you want something with a punchy low-bass for playing your favorite music, it's worth considering.

 Overall, Sonos makes speakers with well-balanced sound profiles suitable for home use.
 Some are even compatible with certain Sonos soundbars, letting you create a surround sound system.
 Many of their speakers have built-in voice assistants, like Alexa and Google Assistant.
-They are typically compatible with the Sonos S2 app, which has sound customization features like Trueplay room correction and bass and treble sliders.
-However, some Sonos speakers don't support Bluetooth, so you may have to stream audio over Apple AirPlay or using an AUX port.
+They're typically compatible with the Sonos S2 app, which has customization features like Trueplay room correction and bass and treble sliders.
+However, some Sonos speakers don't support Bluetooth, so you may have to stream audio over Apple AirPlay or an AUX port.

 Sonos offers a variety of speakers that are suitable for different uses.
 Generally, they have well-balanced sound profiles, and some can even produce a thumpy low-bass.
 Some Sonos speakers come with built-in voice assistants like Alexa and Google Assistant, making them suitable for home use.
 However, many have a wired-only design, so they're hard to use outside.